fourminute/Fluffy/README.md

 Python by default *wants* to run in 64-bit mode, however, when this happens Fluffy won't work.
 As you may already know, Fluffy does not, will not, and cannot run in 64-bit Python.
 To bypass this behavior you can alternative open Fluffy.pyw in IDLE(32-bit mode) and click Run > Run Module.

-<b>Why does network install fail?</b>
+<b>Why does network install hang/freeze?</b>

-Answer: Network install is a hit or miss depending on your setup.
-Try forwarding port 2000 in your router and disabling your firewall.
-Ensure your Switch and PC are on the same network.
+Answer: This is normal.
+Network install can sometimes take a long time to work depending on your nework, how many devices are using your WiFi, your WiFi speed, etc. Give it some time and it will initiate the transfer.
+It may take several minutes.

 <b>PyUSB Not Found and I've followed all the steps!</b>